 Since March 2020, I have been working from home.
-Although I am in the USA I have worked with my team in Chennai, India.
+Although I am in the USA, I have worked with my team in Chennai, India.
 And there are team members in the Central time zone.
-I am writing this post after working in this mode for the last few months, as I think I know enough now to conclude.
+After working in this mode for the last few months, I am writing this post as I think I know enough now to conclude.
 I will share my thoughts on Can IT Employees Work From Home.
 I have worked in India for quite a while and managed a team remotely; every team member, including myself, has never been to the office or met face-to-face.
 I am updating this post after working from home on the project since December 2020 in India for Indian IT companies; now that I experienced the issues we are facing in India, I think a changed but the better perspective from both sides.

-I think yes, IT can eventually shift to Work from home mode, especially in onshore.
-But, at offshore locations, or even where freshers are trained will take time.
-In fact, freshers who are learning the work or other skills need to watch and learn.
+I think yes, IT can eventually shift to work from home mode, primarily onshore.
+But, at offshore locations or even where freshers are trained will take time.
+Freshers who are learning the work or other skills need to watch and learn.
 And that is usually easier when the trainees are near the experienced folks.
 I stick to this view I had a year back; I think freshers cannot come back to work soon enough.
 I had two freshers in my team, and they constantly needed training and mentorship; it was difficult for them or the leads over Microsoft Teams.

-In the scrum model, the team is supposed to be colocated.
-While most companies adopted to scrum, but they defined their own agile scrum.
-And often teams are not colocated.
-And due to that communication is a challenge.
+In the scrum model, the team is supposed to be collocated.
+While most companies adopted scrum, but they defined their agile scrum.
+And often, teams are not collocated.
+And due to that, communication is a challenge.
 But the latest communication tools such as Zoom or MS teams are lifesavers.
 It is possible in the USA because you have stable internet and electricity all over.
 And rain or small storm does not disrupt anything.

-Both TCS and Infosys have commented that a major chunk of their workforce will move to work from home mode, I see huge merit to that.
-I am in the onsite location for more than 9 years now, and I can function just as fine if not better if I am working from home.
-In the initial days when you need to learn few things, it is easier if all team members are colocated, otherwise, as long as you have 24/7 power and internet, you will function just fine.
-In fact, you save on commute time and other hassles, so you might be more productive.
+Both TCS and Infosys have commented that a significant chunk of their workforce will move to work from home mode; I see tremendous merit to that.
+I have been in the onsite location for more than nine years now, and I can function just as fine, if not better, if I am working from home.
+In the initial days when you need to learn few things, it is easier if all team members are collocated; otherwise, as long as you have 24/7 power and internet, you will function just fine.
+You save on commute time and other hassles so that you might be more productive.
 But, I have seen people are kind of tired of working from home.
 They want to go back to the office to socialize.
 So they can interact with people in person.
 And for managers, it will be helpful too, which will apply to all Indian IT companies.
 Teams coming back to the office will mean members will have stable internet, electricity, and face-to-face availability.

-While offshore can function from home, I do not think 100% of work from home is possible for very different reasons.
+While offshore can function from home, I do not think 100% of work from home is possible for different reasons.

 - Internet is not stable, calls and video chat becomes a problem.
 Many a times people used mobile internet.

 - As I mentioned, people are not used to working unmonitored and that is a problem, they are often not online when they are supposed to be.
 And I found out they always prioritized family emergency over work.

-Now, here are few other issues I faced in calls where mostly people from America were there-
+Now, here are few other issues I faced in calls where primarily people from America were there-

 - Wife talking while husband is in call – husband forgot to mute the phone